Coffee An a D would be nice

 The CTMQ Experience

 Hm.
-As I have no pre-new owners experience, I have nothing to compare my chocolate donut at all.
+As I have no pre-new owners experience, I have no memories with which to compare my chocolate donut.
 Other than what I think the perfect chocolate donut should be.
 And Stern (of Roadfood, above) nails for me, why these aren’t the world’s greatest.
 They are greasy and I don’t like greasy, especially in the morning.

 In fact, of the 4 donut joints on the Roadfood “Must Eat” list, I have to put Coffee An at the bottom.
 Keep in mind that it is still light years above Dunkin’ Donuts, but those cinnamon doozies at Dottie’s Diner are just untouchable.
 Sorry.